Battle of Ortona: Destruction

 The Canadians destroyed the dome on the church of St Thomas in the town centre using tank fire, to prevent it being used for spotting.
-On Christmas Day the allies (who had by then occupied a smaller church), were ordered to destroy both the cathedral and the civilian hospital, but this was largely avoided.
+On Christmas Day the Allies (who had by then occupied a smaller church), were ordered to destroy both the cathedral and the civilian hospital, but this was largely avoided.

 Legacy

 Ortona was successfully liberated but the month would be considered as "Bloody December" by Canadian forces because of the numerous casualties in and around the town.
 As well, over 5,000 Canadians were evacuated due to battle exhaustion and illness.
 In addition to the Canadian losses, the German 1st Parachute Division and the 90th Light Infantry Division (Wehrmacht) also suffered numerous casualties.

 The contribution made by Canadian troops was summarized as follows by Major General Christopher Vokes in his report on the Ortona offensive: "We smashed the 90th Panzer Grenadier Division and we gave the 1st German Parachute Division a mauling which it will long remember".
-Nonetheless, after the war, the significance of the battle in Ortona was minimized by others, perhaps because it did not have a significant impact on winning the war.
+Nonetheless, after the war, the significance of the battle in Ortona was minimized by others such as Rick Atkinson, perhaps because it did not have a significant impact on winning the war.

 In November 2000, the Government of Canada erected a plaque at the Piazza Plebiscito in Ortona, in recognition of the battle as a National Historic Event of Canada that "symbolized the efforts of the Canadian Army in the Italian Campaign during World War II".
 The plaque reads as follows: "In early December 1943 the 1st Canadian Infantry Division and 1st Canadian Armoured Brigade began their most savage battle of the Italian Campaign.
 In the mud and rain troops attacked from the Moro River to Ortona.
 Then, from house to house and room to room there raged a ferocious battle against resolute German defenders.
 With extraordinary courage the Canadians prevailed, and just after Christmas finally secured the town".